Residents in Haiti's capital stand with police in a battle to repel the latest gang attack

-PORT-AU-PRINCE, Haiti (AP) — Gangs launched a fresh attack on Haiti’s capital early Tuesday, targeting an upscale community in Port-au-Prince where gunmen clashed with residents who fought side-by-side with police.
+PORT-AU-PRINCE, Haiti (AP) — Gangs launched a new attack on Haiti’s capital early Tuesday, targeting an upscale community in Port-au-Prince where gunmen clashed with residents who fought side by side with police.

-The attack on Pétionville was led by the Viv Ansanm group, whose leader, former elite police officer Jimmy Chérizier, had announced the plan in a video posted on social media.
+The attack on Petionville was led by the Viv Ansanm group, whose spokesman, gang leader and former elite police officer Jimmy Chérizier, had announced the plan in a video posted on social media.

 At least 28 suspected gang members were killed and hundreds of munitions seized, according to Lionel Lazarre, deputy spokesman for Haiti’s National Police.

-It was not immediately clear if police had prepared for the attack or tried to preventively protect Pétionville given that Chérizier, who is also known as Barbecue, had announced plans to attack it.
-Lazarre did not return a message for comment.
+It wasn't immediately clear if police had prepared for the attack or tried to preventively protect Petionville given that Chérizier, who is also known as Barbecue, had announced plans to attack it.
+Lazarre didn't return a message for comment.

-Gunmen also attacked the neighboring community of Canapé Vert and other areas.
-Local resident Richard Derosier said he heard gunfire and saw a man running around carrying a large machine gun.
+Gunmen also attacked the neighboring community of Canape Vert and other areas.
+Local resident Richard Derosier said that he heard gunfire and saw a man running around carrying a large machine gun.

 “I asked God, ‘Are you going to let them save my life?’”
 Derosier recalled.